ShubhamGuthale/To-Do-List-Project/README.md

-# To Do List Application
+**# To Do List Application**
--Todo application developed using JSP, Servlet, JDBC and MySQL Database.
+ Todo application developed using JSP, Servlet, JDBC and MySQL Database.
--The To-Do List App is a simple Java application that allows users to create and manage,Delete,Update their to-do lists.

 ## Following features :-